dealingwith/daniel-industries/_writings/east-district.md

 “Hey, sweetheart.”
 That one always brought a smile to his lips.
 Sherry was the sweetheart.

-Bo the bartender was turning skewers over the natural gas grill behind the bar in between pouring drinks.
-He reached down and pulled out a yellow can as Bissel approached.
+Bo the bartender was turning skewers over the natural gas grill behind the bar in-between pouring drinks.
+He reached down and pulled out a yellow can as Bissell approached.

 “I only have time for one today,” Bissell said as Bo popped the can open and pushed it across the bar.